goarrg/goarrg/README.md

 Install Go manually to ensure you have the latest version.<br/>
 https://golang.org/doc/install

-## Quick Start
 <pre><code>mkdir projectfolder
 cd projectfolder
-go mod init github.com/username/projectname echo -e "//+build tools\npackage main\nimport _ \"goarrg.com/cmd/goarrg\"" > tools.go
-go get -d goarrg.com/...
+go mod init github.com/username/projectname go get -d goarrg.com/...
 </code></pre>

-To test goarrg is working and to install all installable dependencies available, you can run:
-<pre><code>go run goarrg.com/cmd/goarrg build yourself -vv</code></pre>

-After which you can start coding and use the `build`/`run`/`test` commands to build the project, build to a tmp folder and run the project, and run go tests, respectively.
+After which you write a ./cmd/make program that imports the `goarrg.com/make` package to build dependencies and to build your project.

 ## Examples
 Examples can be found at https://github.com/goarrg/examples